 That hard work starts with a deep dive into your company’s values to craft a mission statement that defines what you do in a compelling and succinct way.
 You must answer a lot of questions to develop a successful mission statement.
 You need to cover: What do you do and whom do you do it for?
 What is special about how you do it?
 What value does it create for your customers?
 You also will need to define your goals for five to 10 years into the future and create a roadmap for meeting those goals.

 Great mission statements are often the drivers of customer loyalty.
 The reason people stay loyal to brands is that they identify with their values.
 And for people to identify with those values, you must be consistent in how you tell and retell your story.

 Patagonia and Starbucks are two examples of companies that have solid mission statements.

-Patagonia’s mission is to build high-quality products and protect the planet, and their mission statement is crystal clear and precise: Build the best product, cause no unnecessary harm, use business to inspire and implement solutions to the environmental crisis.
+Patagonia’s mission is to build high-quality products and protect the planet, and its mission statement is crystal clear and precise: Build the best product, cause no unnecessary harm, use business to inspire and implement solutions to the environmental crisis.

 Have you seen Starbucks’ mission statement?
 I bet not.
 You’ve also never seen any advertising by Starbucks.
-They are the perfect example of a company that knows their audience.
+They are the perfect example of a company that knows its audience.
 They don’t need to spend money on advertising because they tell their story so well that their customer loyalty is the highest in their industry.
-It shouldn’t come as a surprise that their mission statement is very simple: Our mission: to inspire and nurture the human spirit—one person, one cup and one neighborhood at a time.
+It shouldn’t come as a surprise that their mission statement is very simple: Our mission: to inspire and nurture the human spirit—one person, one cup, and one neighborhood at a time.
 When you unpack that, it makes perfect sense and fits their social and corporate stance of responsibility to their customers.